linuxserver/docker-wireguard/README.md

 ## Module

-Wireguard module is required, the container will try to install the module, install [manually](https://www.wireguard.com/install) if need it.
+Wireguard module is required, please install it [manually](https://www.wireguard.com/install) if need it.

 ## Environment